adityashrm21/tensorflowjs-live-classification-iris/README.md

 - For now, I haven't created a web server to host this application and therefore, the best and simplest way would be to clone this repository and then running `tfjs.html` in your browser.
 - Make sure to let the model run first before trying to make predictions (it runs every time you refresh the page and takes around 5-10 seconds as tensorflow.js is slower than the python tensorflow).
 - You can check if the model finished running by opening the inspect element window in your browser using the `f12` key or through settings.
 - When the model finishes training, it will print `Model finished training!` to the console.
 - Play all you want after this point!

 Don't forget to leave a star if you liked the project!

 #### Contributing

 This is my first JavaScript encounter and this application may be a total turndown for JS developers out there.
-So I am calling out JS developers to collaborate and make this into a proper web application.
-I have tons of ideas for ML web applications but no JS experience to move forward with them.
-Raise an issue if you would like to collaborate or contribute!
+I will improve the project and do some more awesome ones as I improve my JS skills.
+Raise an issue if you would like to collaborate or contribute or have awesome ideas to work on using TFJS!

 #### Resources